Inquiring breastfeeding moms want to know: do Oreos help milk supply? Yes, no, maybe? It depends who you ask.

 If your husband inquires as to why you are now an Oreo consumer and aficionado, tell him for milk production and for science.
 Speaking of, if any researchers or Oreo/Nabisco representatives would like to sponsor a study on The Impact and Effects of the Consumption of Chocolate Sandwich Cookies on Breast Milk Production in Lactating Mothers, I can put you in contact with hundreds (or probably thousands) of potential participants.
 Your research will be valued and lauded by breastfeeding mothers everywhere.

 Related article: The Perfect Breastfeeding Snack: Lactation Fudge

-For actual help on increasing your breast milk supply, check out our article on How to Increase Breast Milk Supply Fast.
+For actual help on increasing your breast milk supply, check out our article on How to Increase Breast Milk Supply Fast and 10 Reasons For A Sudden Drop in Milk Supply (and What To Do About It!).
 We explore several tried-and-true methods for boosting breast milk production–some of which have been used for centuries.
 And if you wound up here because you are looking for a healthy snack for your raging breastfeeding induced sweet tooth, check out our recipe for lactation fudge!